-- Expect to spend 4-10 hours in TOTAL to progress through and complete the RCR Course (modules, quizzes, and exam).
+- Expect to spend 1 to 2 hours in total to complete the RCR Course.

-- Carefully read course content, quiz questions, and the cumulative exam questions – do not rush through.
+- Carefully read course content and quiz questions– do not rush through.
 Taking your time and reading everything carefully is essential to your success.
-This includes watching the embedded videos and utilizing the interactive activities in the modules.

-- Take notes as you read course content and use your notes when taking the quizzes and cumulative exam.
+- Take notes as you read course content and use your notes when taking the quizzes.

 The deadlines (last day to complete RCR course requirements before a hold is placed on student account) are:

 - Fall 2022 admitted students: January 17, 2022

 - Spring 2023 admitted students: May 15, 2023